Flight delayed or cancelled? How to claim EU261 or UK261 compensation

 Which countries and airlines are eligible for EU261 claims?

-The EU261 Flight Compensation Regulations cover journeys departing from EU member states on any airline – including Qantas flight QF6 from Rome to Perth and Sydney – as well as flights to EU member states from abroad if those are operated by a European airline.
+The EU261 Flight Compensation Regulations cover journeys departing from EU member states on any airline – including the seasonal Qantas flight QF6 from Rome to Perth and Sydney – as well as flights to EU member states from abroad if those are operated by a European airline.

 The ruling applies in the following situations: